Skip to main content

 The Evolution of a Grand Vision

-The groundbreaking ceremony of Tech Square Phase 3
+The groundbreaking ceremony for Tech Square Phase 3

-Tech Square Phase 3 isn't just an addition; it's the natural progression of a dream that began with the original Tech Square initiative when the Georgia Tech Foundation purchased eight acres of land in 1997.
-The TS3 development brings together the State of Georgia, Georgia Tech, and private philanthropists.
+Tech Square Phase 3 is the natural progression of a dream that began when the Georgia Tech Foundation purchased eight acres of land back in 1997.
+This latest development brings together Georgia Tech, the State of Georgia, and private philanthropists to further fuel innovation and progress.

-Its residents will include two of Georgia Tech's most celebrated programs: the Scheller College of Business graduate and executive education programs and the H. Milton Stewart School of Industrial and Systems Engineering.
-This will foster collaboration that advances Tech and allow other Institute units to expand on main campus and Tech Square.
+TS3 residents will include two of Georgia Tech's most celebrated units: the Scheller College of Business and its centers, graduate programs, and executive education, and the H. Milton Stewart School of Industrial and Systems Engineering.
+This will foster collaboration that advances Tech and allow other Institute units to expand on main campus and in Tech Square.

 However, this isn't just good news for Tech.
 The ripple effects of this project will be felt by the City of Atlanta and the State of Georgia for generations to come.